-For fiscal year 2021, the annual total compensation for our median employee was \$20,382 and the annual total compensation of Ms. Lake, as reported in the Summary Compensation Table included in this Proxy Statement, was \$637,980.
-Based on this information, the ratio of our CEO's annual total compensation to the annual total compensation of the median employee was 31:1.
+Using this approach, we determined our median employee.
+Our median employee in fiscal year 2022 was a remote Senior Stylist.
+For fiscal year 2022, the annualized total compensation for our median employee was \$39,000 and the annual total compensation of Ms. Spaulding, as reported in the Summary Compensation Table included in this Proxy Statement, was \$3,134,920.
+Based on this information, the ratio of our CEO's annual total compensation to the annual total compensation of the median employee was 80:1.
 This ratio is a reasonable estimate calculated in a manner consistent with SEC rules.